Developer Guide

 - 2a1.
 AWE returns invalid command format error and displays

-command format and example.
+addcommand format and example.

 Use case ends.